oakmac/re-frame-talk/NOTES.md

 ### Benefits of re-frame
 - stable, consistent syntax everywhere (CLJS benefit)
 - single source of state: huge reduction in complexity distribution
-- most of the code you write is either 1) data or 2) pure function
+- most of the code you write is either 1) data or 2) a pure function
-- side effects get pushed to the "edge" of the application
+- side effects get pushed to the edge of the application
-- events and subscription de-couple "update logic" from "view logic"
+- events and subscriptions de-couple "update logic" from "view logic"
   - making a change in one does not necessarily require a corresponding change elsewhere
 - easy to manage lots of events
   - they are just data